JAICHANGPARK/openresponses-rust/README.md

 A Rust client library for the Open Responses API specification.

 Open Responses is an open-source specification for building multi-provider, interoperable LLM interfaces based on the OpenAI Responses API.
-It defines a shared schema and tooling layer that enable a unified experience for calling language models, streaming results, and composing agentic workflows—independent of provider.
+This library provides a unified experience for calling language models, streaming results, and composing agentic workflows across different providers.

-## Features
+## Key Features

-- **Complete Type Coverage**: All request/response types from the Open Responses specification
+- **Schema Compliance**: Strictly follows the latest OpenAI Responses API spec.
+- **Auto URL Normalization**: Just provide the base domain; we'll handle the `/v1/responses` path for you.
+- **MCP Tool Support**: Compatible with Model Context Protocol (MCP) tools (e.g., in LM Studio).
+- **Stateful & Stateless**: Support for both standard chat and stateful follow-ups using `previous_response_id`.
-- **Streaming Support**: Built-in SSE (Server-Sent Events) streaming for real-time responses
+- **Rich Streaming**: Comprehensive SSE event handling for real-time applications.
-- **Type-Safe**: Strongly typed API with comprehensive error handling
-- **Async/Await**: Built on Tokio for high-performance async operations
-- **Easy to Use**: Simple, intuitive API with builder patterns
-- **Multi-Provider Ready**: Works with any Open Responses compatible API

 ## Installation